purushottam55/Technostart/README.md

 # Technostart
-This website is about technical start up in these website we used HTML , CSS and javascript.
+This is my first website by webdevolopement it is related to technical startup